ehorTL/vaimo-atm/README.md

     - make withdrawals
     - check card balance
     - transfer money to other card / account
-    - check payments / withdrawals history
-    - select the currency to put money out
 - keeps the banknotes cassettes
 - authorizes customers
 - keeps all the actions performed by customers and collectors (like refill, withdrawals).

-Bank processes e-transactions and ATM registers transactions with paper banknotes.
-All the operations have to be traceble.
+All the money operations (transactions) are performed with bank.
+Bank processes transactions and saves them in history.

+For simplicity exceptions are not handled and many validations are not implemented.